 Many services can be accessed online so that you do not need to leave your home.
 If you must go out to shop for or pick up essentials, limit trips to once a week or less often, and avoid going to multiple stores if possible.
 Consider going at non-peak hours and always practise physical distancing by keeping at least 2 metres apart from others.
-If keeping 2 metres distance from others may be challenging or not possible, such as in small grocery stores or pharmacies, it is recommended to use a face covering (non-medical mask) to reduce the risk of transmission of COVID-19.

 Stores are keeping up with new information and carefully changing how they operate to protect customers, staff and their families.
 Shoppers must be mindful of their shopping and check-out behaviours and follow the store's instructions.

 - Stores may be staggering the number of people entering the store at the same time.

 - Stores may have designed aisles to become one-way, with markings on the floor.